titledk/ttools-core/README.md

 The idea behind _Terminal Tools_ is to have a common set of easy-to-use tools whenever starting on a **Web Development Project**.
+It's centered around a `yml` file that contains project-specific configurations, and libraries/menu, that leverage these.
+You can configure all kind of things here - the basic configuration is server-data, which allows you to have your dev/test/live server-data in one place, as well as having easy means of connecting to them via SSH.
 Thus, _Terminal Tools_ will be developed to be web development specific, but could also find usage for other use cases.